Skip to content

 Block 840,000 arrived on April 19–20, 2024 (April 19 in the US, April 20 UTC).
 It was the most consequential block in four years.

-The reward halved exactly as programmed.
+The reward halved on schedule.
 At the same block, the Runes protocol launched, a fungible token standard built directly on Bitcoin's base layer and part of the broader Bitcoin Ordinals ecosystem.
-Demand to inscribe was immense.
-Block 840,000 generated over $2.4 million in transaction fees alone, briefly making fees a larger revenue source than the block subsidy itself.
+The rush to inscribe was massive.
+Block 840,000 generated over $2.4 million in transaction fees alone, which briefly made fees a bigger revenue source than the block subsidy itself.

-The halving also marked the shift in daily Bitcoin production from approximately 900 BTC/day to 450 BTC/day.
+Daily Bitcoin production then shifted from roughly 900 BTC/day to 450 BTC/day.

 Hash price crashed and difficulty climbed

-Here is the number that reveals the real stress test Bitcoin's mining industry went through in 2024.
+One number reveals the real stress test the mining industry took in 2024.
 The hash price fell roughly 60% since April 2024.

-By May 2025, miners were earning approximately $0.049 per terahash per second, the lowest hash price in years.
-Smaller operations with aging hardware and expensive energy contracts faced an impossible margin squeeze.
+By May 2025, miners were earning around $0.049 per terahash per second, the lowest hash price in years.
+Smaller operations with aging hardware and expensive energy contracts faced a margin squeeze they could not engineer their way out of.

-And yet Bitcoin's mining difficulty hit 84.37 trillion at the time of the halving and kept climbing.
-The 30-day mean hash rate and difficulty grew roughly 40% in the year following the halving.
-By May 2025, global mining difficulty had surged past 136 trillion (difficulty is dimensionless, not a hashrate unit).
+Yet Bitcoin's mining difficulty hit 84.37 trillion at the time of the halving and kept climbing.
+The 30-day mean hash rate and difficulty grew about 40% in the year following the halving.
+By May 2025, global mining difficulty had pushed past 136 trillion (difficulty is dimensionless, not a hashrate unit).

-That divergence has two causes.
-Bitcoin's price rose significantly in the same window.
-The miners who survived the shakeout were already scaled and optimised.
+Two forces explain that divergence.
+Bitcoin's price rose sharply in the same window.
+The miners who survived the shakeout were already scaled and tuned.
 Hash price measures revenue per unit of hash, so if Bitcoin doubles you can add more hardware even as hash price falls.
-Total hash rate climbed even as individual economics tightened.
+Total hash rate climbed even as per-machine economics tightened.

-At the halving itself, Bitcoin's total hash rate had reached 613 exahashes per second, a pre-halving peak that set the baseline for everything that followed.
-By May 2026 the network was running at roughly 980 exahashes per second with difficulty above 136 trillion, about 60% above the pre-halving peak set at block 840,000 (blockchain.info/q/hashrate).
+At the halving itself, Bitcoin's total hash rate had reached 613 exahashes per second, a pre-halving peak that set the baseline for everything since.
+By May 2026 the network was running at roughly 980 exahashes per second with difficulty above 136 trillion, around 60% above that pre-halving peak (blockchain.info/q/hashrate).

 How spot ETFs changed the post-halving equation

-Every previous halving played out with the same actors.
+Every previous halving played out with the same cast.
 Retail speculators, early adopters, a thin institutional layer.
-The 2024 halving was structurally different.
+The 2024 halving broke that pattern.

-The Bitcoin spot ETF launched in the United States in January 2024, three months before the halving (see Bitcoin ETFs for a full breakdown).
+The Bitcoin spot ETF launched in the United States in January 2024, three months before the halving (see Bitcoin ETFs for the full breakdown).
 BlackRock's IBIT and Fidelity's FBTC became the fastest-growing ETF products in history.
-Bitcoin spot ETFs collectively accumulated more than $68 billion in net inflows, with US spot ETFs absorbing roughly five times daily issuance through net inflows during the post-halving window.
+Bitcoin spot ETFs took in more than $68 billion in net inflows, and US spot ETFs alone absorbed roughly five times daily issuance through net inflows during the post-halving window.

-The supply shock of the halving collided with the demand surge of institutional entry.
-In 2020, the halving reduced daily issuance from ~1,800 BTC/day to ~900 BTC/day against primarily retail demand.
-In 2024, ETFs alone were absorbing hundreds of BTC per day in net inflows.
-That confluence, not the halving alone, is what drove the post-halving price action.
+You had a supply shock from the protocol crashing into an institutional demand surge.
+In 2020, the halving cut daily issuance from ~1,800 to ~900 BTC/day against mostly retail demand.
+In 2024, ETFs alone pulled hundreds of BTC per day off the market through net inflows.
+That collision, not the halving alone, drove the post-halving price move.

-If you're looking to buy Bitcoin in Switzerland, see our guide on how to buy Bitcoin in Switzerland for the most direct options.
+If you want to buy Bitcoin in Switzerland, read how to buy Bitcoin in Switzerland for the most direct options.

 Industrial scale mining took over

-The post-halving environment accelerated a structural shift that had been building since 2020.
-The industrialisation of Bitcoin mining.
+The post-halving environment sped up a structural shift that had been building since 2020.
+Bitcoin mining went fully industrial.

-Smaller miners who couldn't reduce energy costs or upgrade hardware were squeezed out.
-Energy costs can now comprise up to 80% of operational expenses for miners post-halving.
-Operations in Oman and the UAE benefit from subsidised energy at $0.035 to $0.07/kWh, a structural advantage smaller Western miners cannot match.
+Smaller miners who could not cut energy costs or upgrade hardware got squeezed out.
+Energy costs can now make up as much as 80% of operational expenses for miners post-halving.
+Operations in Oman and the UAE benefit from subsidised energy at $0.035 to $0.07/kWh, a structural cost advantage smaller Western miners cannot match.

 Public miners showed how tight margins had become.
 Riot Platforms (NASDAQ: RIOT) sold $38.8 million in BTC in December 2024 to cover operational costs.
-Marathon Digital (NASDAQ: MARA) kept acquiring operations as smaller miners sold.
-CleanSpark expanded aggressively.
+Marathon Digital (NASDAQ: MARA) kept buying up operations as smaller miners sold.
+CleanSpark expanded hard.

 Bitmain's Antminer S21+ and MicroBT's WhatsMiner M66S+ became the critical post-halving machines.
-Miners running older S19-era hardware found the economics increasingly untenable.
+Miners running older S19-era hardware found the economics no longer worked.

-One adaptation worth noting.
+One adaptation matters.
 Some operations began repurposing infrastructure for AI computing.
-The same large-scale power and cooling that supports Bitcoin mining can be redirected to GPU clusters for AI training.
+The same large-scale power and cooling that runs Bitcoin mining can serve GPU clusters for AI training.
 The halving accelerated a diversification that had been quietly building.

 Bitcoin crossed 100k in seven months

-In every previous halving cycle, the supply reduction took 12 to 18 months to fully manifest in price.
-The 2024 cycle was faster.
+In every previous halving cycle, the supply reduction took 12 to 18 months to show up in price.
+The 2024 cycle moved faster.

 In 2020, the same supply reduction with minimal institutional demand drove the run to $69,000 over 18 months.
-In 2024, the ETF compressed that timeline dramatically.
+The ETF compressed that timeline.

 Where this cycle sits in the four phase map

-Erik Anderson's four-year cycle cheatsheet maps Bitcoin into four roughly one-year phases.
-Accumulation when media calls Bitcoin dead and smart money builds positions quietly.
-Early growth when the recovery starts and the crowd has not noticed.
-Expansion when the headlines turn euphoric and everyone is talking about it.
-Contraction when the cycle resets and sitting in cash becomes the strategy.
+Erik Anderson's four-year cycle cheatsheet splits Bitcoin into four roughly one-year phases.
+Accumulation is when media calls Bitcoin dead and smart money builds positions quietly.
+Early growth is when the recovery starts and the crowd has not noticed.
+Expansion is when the headlines turn euphoric and everyone you know is talking about it.
+Contraction is when the cycle resets and sitting in cash beats holding anything.

-Cycle map for the post-2024 period: 2024 to 2025 was recovery and growth, ETF approval, halving event, Bitcoin past 100k.
-2026 sits between expansion and an early contraction signal depending which on-chain indicator you trust.
-The 2028 halving probably catches the next accumulation low rather than the top.
+Map the 2024 era onto that.
+2024 to 2025 was recovery and growth, ETF approval, halving event, Bitcoin past 100k.
+2026 sits between expansion and an early contraction signal depending on which on-chain indicator you trust.
+The 2028 halving probably catches the next accumulation low rather than a top.

-The point of this framework is not prediction.
-It is positioning.
-If you understand which phase you are in, you stop reacting to headlines and start acting on plan.
+The framework is not for predicting price.
+It is for positioning.
+If you know which phase you are in, you stop reacting to headlines and start acting on a plan.

 What 2028 brings